Reading Time: 4 minutes

 If you skimp on your warm-up you will eventually pull your hamstring.

-The dreaded hamstring pull or tear is inevitable for almost all sprinters.
+The dreaded hamstring pull or tear is inevitable for almost all competitive sprinters.

 But by doing the sprinter warm-up you will dramatically reduce the chances of that happening.